BrandonDuenas/House-Depot-Sales-2023/README.md

     - Highlight the peace of mind the warranty provides to customers.
     - Emphasize the financial protection offered by warranty.
     - show testimonials from customers who have purchased the warranty
-    - Offer bundled deals at point of purhcase.
+    - Offer bundled deals at point of purchase.

   - For product cost optimization, I recommeded to analyze bids to secure the best possible prices on products.
 This can accomplished by reviewing the Tableau Dashboard and analyzing past bids.